MaiLa24/mdnuc/README.md

 In this package, you will find useful ROS2 nodes for obtaining information from VRX simulations.
 The ROS2 nodes are:

+- Lidar angle controller: To dynamically change the opening angle of the LiDAR simulating a multibeam echo sounder during runtime.
 - Pointcloud saver: To get information from the LiDAR simulating a single-beam sonar.
 With this information, updates the grid of the mesh and saves the resulting pointcloud.
 - Robot controller: To control the USV.